MixV2/EpicResearch/docs/mcp/profile/operations/AssignWorkerToSquad.md

 # AssignWorkerToSquad
-Assign a worker to a squad by ID.
+Assign a worker (survivor, defender or hero) to a squad by ID.

 ## Attributes
 Compatible Profiles: `campaign`